sinitame/epfl-ada-project/README.md

 # Research questions

 - Are there trends in the number of accidents over time?
-- Is there a link between driver (age, sexe, ..) and accidents ?
+- Is there a link between driver (age, gender, ..) and accidents ?
 - Are there roads which are more dangerous than others ?
 - What is the influence of radars on the accident rate in a given road ?
 - How much weather conditions influence accident rates ?